harshal-choudhari/harshal-choudhari/README.md

-## Hi there 👋 Welcome to my GitHub.
+## Hi there 👋 I am Harshal Choudhari.
+Welcome to my GitHub.
-:mortar_board: I am Harshal Choudhari.
-Software Engineer at Amazatic.
+:mortar_board: I am Software Engineer at Amazatic.
 I have Computer Science degree from University of Pune.

 🔭 I like computer programming and computer networks.
 I like to work on new technology.
 I like contributing to open source projects.
 I know Python, Django, Containers, Kubernetes.
 Recently I have developed interest in ML.